-The District is exposed to various risks of loss related to torts, theft, damage or destruction of assets, errors and omissions, injuries to employees, and natural disasters.
-During fiscal year 2018, the District participated in the Texas Association of School Boards Risk Management Fund (the Fund) with coverage in Auto Liability, Auto Physical Damage, Privacy & Information Security, Property, and Legal Liability.
+During fiscal year 2019, the District participated in the Texas Association of School Boards Risk Management Fund (the Fund) with coverage in Auto Liability, Auto Physical Damage, Privacy and Information Security, Property, and Legal Liability.
 The Fund was created and is operated under the provisions of the Interlocal Cooperation Act, Chapter 791 of the Texas Government Code.
-All members participating the Fund execute Interlocal Agreements that define the responsibilities of the parties.
-There were no significant reductions in coverage in the past fiscal year and there were no settlements exceeding insurance coverage for each of the past three years.
+All members participating in the Fund execute Interlocal Agreements that define the responsibilities of the parties.

-The Fund purchases stop-loss coverage for protection against catastrophic and larger than anticipated claims for its Auto, Liability and Property programs.
+The Fund purchases stop-loss coverage for protection against catastrophic and larger than anticipated claims for its Auto, Liability, and Property programs.
 The terms and limits of the stop-loss program vary by line coverage.
 The Fund uses the services of an independent actuary to determine the adequacy of reserves and fully funds those reserves.
-For the year ended August 31, 2018, the Fund anticipates Santo ISD has no additional liability beyond the contractual obligations for payment of contributions.
+For the year ended August 31, 2019, the Fund anticipates Santo ISD has no additional liability beyond the contractual obligations for payment of contributions.

 The Fund engages the services of an independent auditor to conduct a financial audit after the close of each year on August 31.
 The audit is accepted by the Fund's Board of Trustees in February of the following year.
-The Fund's audited financial statements as of August 31, 2017 are available on the TASB Risk Managment Fund website and have been filed with the Texas Department of Insurance in Austin.
+The Fund's audited financial statements as of August 31, 2018, are available on the TASB Risk Managment Fund website and have been filed with the Texas Department of Insurance in Austin.